box/box-ui-elements/DEVELOPING.md

 ## Testing UI Elements in a parent project

-To test the Box UI Elements with your own project use local yarn linking.
+To test the Box UI Elements with your own project use local Yarn linking.

 1. In the UI Elements project run `yarn link` as a one time setup.
 2. In UI Elements project run `yarn start:npm` which starts a local npm build in watch mode.